 So here are a few notes that I thought were interesting:

+Attention is like respect.
+If you have to ask for it, you've already lost it.
 If your dog can't perform a trained behavior in every distracting situation - then your dog doesn't know the behavior.

 90% of problems with clicker training/training behavior are because the person is clicking too late.